What is the Public Health Internship in Ghana all about?

 What is included

-- Meals: Two meals Mondays through Fridays (Breakfast and Lunch)
+- Food: Two meals Mondays through Fridays (Breakfast and Dinner typically)

-- Airport: pick-up and drop-off from/to Kotoko International Airport, Accra
+- Airport: Pick up and drop off from Kotoko International Airport, Accra

 What is not included

-- Dinner during the workweek, and all meals on weekends.
+- Food: Lunch during the workweek, and all meals on weekends.

 - Routine vaccinations